-The Miller Eccles Board of Directors consists of Russ & Christie Frandsen (hosts in La Canada Flintridge), Morris & Dawn Thurston (hosts in Villa Park), Steve and Daryl Eccles (hosts in Texas), Armand & Ruth Mauss, Phil & Marilyn Bradford, Lael Littke and Rob Briggs.
+The Miller Eccles Board of Directors consists of Russ & Christie Frandsen, Morris & Dawn Thurston, Jan Eyring & Brian Thompson, Armand & Ruth Mauss, Phil & Marilyn Bradford, Gordon & Kathy Enders, Lael Littke, Rob Briggs and Steve and Daryl Eccles.
 Below are biographical sketches of our directors.

 I was born in Gunnison, Utah (Sanpete County, 15 miles southwest of the Manti Temple, for those who think Utah ends at Payson).
 I grew up loving farm work, math, physics, politics and the Book of Mormon.